 It rotates 360 degrees, and has a manual tilt for even more shade options.
 A crank mechanism makes it easy to open and close.
 A base is included; you fill it with water to add weight.

-This cantilever shade is made in Malaysia and has a 90-day guarantee.
+This cantilever shade comes with a 90-day guarantee.

 7. JoeShade Portable Sunshade: Best Easy-to-Transport Solution